About this notice

 4. Automated decision making

-We automatically monitor use of our services for the purposes of fraud detection.
+We automatically monitor use of the services for the purposes of fraud detection.

 5. Sharing your information